ENCODE-DCC/dnase-seq-pipeline/README.md

 Environment variable DNASE_DOCKER_IMAGE_TAG has to contain tag of the docker image the tests are run in.
 Environment variable CROMWELL has to contain the path to cromwell.jar.
+Environment variable WOMTOOL has to contain the path to womtool.jar.